chef/automate/components/automate-chef-io/content/docs/datafeed.md

 The settings in `config.toml` apply across all configured Data Feed instances.
 {{< /info >}}

-Modify Data Feed behavior with configuration settings in `config.toml`.
+Modify Data Feed behavior with configuration settings.

-1. Navigate to `/hab/svc/data-feed-service/config/config.toml` using the Chef Automate command-line tool.
+1. Create a patch file e.g. data-feed-patch.toml and patch the configuration using the Chef Automate command-line tool.

 1. Change one or more configuration settings to reflect the desired global Data Feed behavior:

   - Update the `feed_interval` setting to change the interval for the Data Feed collection.
 The default value is four hours